 |Elite||$21.99 per month or $241.89 yearly||$34.99 per month or $384.89 yearly|

-- 3-bureau credit monitoring and scores for most plans
+- Three-bureau credit monitoring and scores on most plans

 - Monitors utilities, cell phones and credit applications

 - Limited identity monitoring services compared to competitors

 - No money back guarantee or free trial period

 Why we chose it: We chose IdentityIQ as the best identity theft protection for credit monitoring because its wide variety of credit-related services is the most complete and available across most of its four plan tiers.

 IdentityIQ will be most effective for consumers whose main concern is their credit safety and health.
 Although the company’s identity monitoring doesn’t stand out, its plans all feature credit monitoring and tracking in addition to essential identity theft monitoring.
 Higher tier plans also feature single or three-bureau monitoring, a credit score simulator and score change alerts.